top of page

 The term neurodivergent was coined in 2000 by Kassiane Asasumasu, an autism rights activist.

-Kassiane used this term as a nonmedical term to refer to individuals whose neurocognitive functioning diverges from dominant societal norms in multiple ways.
+Kassiane Asasumasu used the term neurodivergent as a nonmedical term to refer to individuals whose neurocognitive functioning diverges from dominant societal norms in multiple ways.

 • ADHD